konflic/tasks/oop/excercises.md

 It should not be possible to set value of temperature below absolute zero!

+After creating an instance of class Temperature it should not be possible to change any attributes.

 ```python
 temp_1 = Temperature(celsius=37.0)
 temp_2 = Temperature(fahrenheit=98.6)